[Rev. 5/24/2016 2:36:44 PM--2015]

 3. In awarding attorney’s fees, the court may pronounce its decision on the fees at the conclusion of the trial or special proceeding without written motion and with or without presentation of additional evidence.

 4. Subsections 2 and 3 do not apply to any action arising out of a written instrument or agreement which entitles the prevailing party to an award of reasonable attorney’s fees.

-2. An attorney perfects the lien by serving notice in writing, in person or by certified mail, return receipt requested, upon his or her client and upon the party against whom the client has a cause of action, claiming the lien and stating the interest which the attorney has in any cause of action.
+3. An attorney perfects a lien described in subsection 1 by serving notice in writing, in person or by certified mail, return receipt requested, upon his or her client and, if applicable, upon the party against whom the client has a cause of action, claiming the lien and stating the amount of the lien.

 1. In an action for the recovery of real property or a possessory right thereto.

 2. In an action to recover the possession of personal property, where the value of the property amounts to more than $2,500.
 The value must be determined by the jury, court or master by whom the action is tried.

 3. In an action for the recovery of money or damages, where the plaintiff seeks to recover more than $2,500.

 4. In a special proceeding, except a special proceeding conducted pursuant to NRS 306.040.